Matt Pharr

 • bk: After near disaster from an Apple Time Capsule that silently failed, I wrote my own backup system featuring just enough functionality for my needs while not being too complicated: it features deduplication, encryption, direct cloud storage, and Reed-Solomon encoding for local backup integrity. [source]

-• vice: In the "software with a very small audience" department, I've lately been hacking on an air traffic control simulator, patterened on the STARS radar scope used in the US.
-The intent is for it to be useful for practicing for TRACON controlling on VATSIM. [documentation] [source]
+• vice: In the "software with a small audience" department, I've lately been hacking on an air traffic control simulator, patterened on the STARS radar scope used in the US. [documentation] [source]

 • Apple ][ works: Not to brag, but in middle school I wrote a pretty awesome D&D character generator in Applesoft Basic as well as a disk track/sector editor in 6502 assembly language.